MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 4. Open the ***"_clickme.html_"*** file from the MSD on a browser.

   > :information_source:  &nbsp; It is recommended to use the latest version of a modern browser for this operation.
+Furthermore, in case the page does not come up, the user would need to open the "clickme.html" file in an editor and replace the server name "https://pic-iot.com/" in the URL with "https://iot.microchip.com/".

 5. Download the credentials configuration file (**_WIFI.CFG_**) from the landing page and copy it into the enumerated MSD.